The Simultaneous Assignment Problem

-\begin{remark} In the correspondence between maximal laminar category systems and trees on nodes $v_0,\dots,v_k$ described in the proof of Claim~\ref{cl:maxLaminCatSysRepr}, a node $v$ of a tree $T$ represents a category in $\mc C_i$ if and only if it is at distance $i$ from $v_0$, and the represented category only depends on the path between $v_0$ and $v$. \end{remark}
+\begin{remark} In the correspondence between maximal laminar category systems and trees on nodes $v_0,\dots,v_k$ described in the proof of Lemma~\ref{lem:simultan:maxLaminCatSysRepr}, a node $v$ of a tree $T$ represents a category $I\in\mc C$ whose size is the distance between $v_0$ and $v$, furthermore, the represented category only depends on the path between $v_0$ and $v$. \end{remark}

-In the light of Claim~\ref{cl:maxLaminCatSysRepr}, one can think of maximal laminar category systems as labeled trees on $k+1$ nodes with (rooted) depth of at most $k'$.
-For $j=1,\dots,k'$, let $\mc T_j$ be the set of labeled trees on node set $v_0,\dots,v_k$ each of which is the union of a path $v_0,\dots,u$ of length $j-1$ and every other node is connected to $u$.
-Note that by Claim~\ref{cl:maxLaminCatSysRepr}, these trees correspond to maximal laminar category systems --- for $k=k'=3$, the first six diagrams on Figure~\ref{fig:treeReprOfMaxLamSystems} correspond to $\mc T_3$, the next three to $\mc T_2$ and the next one to $\mc T_1$.
-In what follows, we construct a laminar category cover which consists of maximal laminar category systems represented by the trees in $\mc T_1,\dots,\mc T_{k'}$, and we show that it is an optimal solution to~(\ref{lp:laminarCoverLp}).
-To this end, we need to count the vertices of these trees which represent a given category $C$. \begin{claim} The laminar category systems represented by the trees in $\mc T_j$ contain every category in $\mc C_i=\{C_I : I\subseteq\{1,\dots,k\}, |I|=i\}$ exactly
+In the light of Lemma~\ref{lem:simultan:maxLaminCatSysRepr}, one may think of maximal laminar category systems as labeled trees on $(k+1)$ nodes with (rooted) depth of at most $k'$.
+For $j\in\{1,\dots,k'\}$, let $\mc T_j$ be the set of labeled trees on node set $v_0,\dots,v_k$ each of which is the union of a path $v_0,\dots,u$ of length $(j-1)$ and every other node is connected to $u$.
+Note that by Lemma~\ref{lem:simultan:maxLaminCatSysRepr}, these trees correspond to maximal laminar category systems --- for $k=k'=3$, the first six diagrams in Figure~\ref{fig:simultan:treeReprOfMaxLamSystems} (read row-by-row) correspond to $\mc T_3$, the next three to $\mc T_2$ and the next one to $\mc T_1$.
+In what follows, we construct a laminar category cover that consists of maximal laminar category systems represented by the trees in $\mc T_1,\dots,\mc T_{k'}$, and we show that it is an optimal solution to~(\ref{lp:simultan:laminarCoverLp}).
+To this end, the next lemma counts the vertices of these trees which represent a given category $C$. \begin{lemma} The laminar category systems represented by the trees in $\mc T_j$ contain every category in $\mc C_i$ exactly $a_{ij}$ times, where

-times for each $i,j\in\{1,\dots,k'\}$. \end{claim} \begin{proof} By Remark~\ref{rem:repr} and by symmetry, every category in $\mc C_i$ must be represented exactly the same number of times in $\mc T_j$.
-Therefore, to get $a_{ij}$, it suffices to count the nodes of the trees in $\mc T_j$ which represent a category in $\mc C_i$ and divide this number by the cardinality of $\mc C_i$.
+for each $i,j\in\{1,\dots,k'\}$. \end{lemma} \begin{proof} By Remark~\ref{rem:simultan:repr} and by symmetry, every category in $\mc C_i$ is represented exactly the same number of times in $\mc T_j$.
+Therefore, to derive the value of $a_{ij}$, it suffices to count the nodes of the trees in $\mc T_j$ which represent a category in $\mc C_i$ and divide this number by the cardinality of $\mc C_i$.